camalot/jenkins-dark-stylish/README.md

 # jenkins-dark [![Build status](https://ci.appveyor.com/api/projects/status/14lnufroy4v83xjk?svg=true)](https://ci.appveyor.com/project/camalot/jenkins-dark-stylish)
-A stylish for Jenkins to give a dark theme.
+A theme for Jenkins to give a dark look.

 ```
 NOTE: This has not been tested with Jenkins 2.x.